-From the results of the questionnaire analysis in Table 3, it can be seen that the mean value of each statement item is above 4.00.
+From the results of the questionnaire analysis in Table 4, it can be seen that the mean value of each statement item is above 4.00.
 Overall, the average teacher response to the importance of integrating the Tri Hita Karana score into the teaching and learning process is 4.45.
 This characterizes that the teacher has a very positive believe (> 4.01).

 From the interview results, the teacher realized the importance of integrating the Tri Hita Karana values into the learning process.
 This integration needs to be applied to basic education in order to build a foundation of character for students from an early age.
-As they mentioned.
+As they mentioned

 "The concept of Tri Hita Karana as a local wisdom of Balinese society is very suitable to be implemented in the classroom to foster love for God, humans and the environment."
-(Male, 26).

-"A learning process certainly not only teaches material content but values.
-The value contained in Tri Hita Karana as the foundation of Balinese life needs to be understood by students both in terms of meaning and implementation" (Male, 44).
+(Male, 26) "A learning process certainly not only teaches material content but values.
+The value contained in Tri Hita Karana as the foundation of Balinese life needs to be understood by students both in terms of meaning and implementation" (Male,44)

 "Tri Hita Karana-based character education needs to be applied starting from elementary school to college.
 Better yet, if applied early to strengthen the foundation of student character."
-(Female, 33).
+(Female, 33)

 "Tri Hita Karana which is usually applied to the social fabric of Balinese society, especially in policy making, tourism and agriculture, I think it needs to be adopted into education as well."
-(Male, 28).
+(Male, 28)

-The Relevance of Tri Hita Karana with Character Education Values

-The focus of the second dimension of the questionnaire is to find teachers' belief about the relevance of the values contained in the Tri Hita Karana and the values of character education.
+The Relevance of Tri Hita Karana with Character Education Values contained in the Tri Hita Karana and the values of character education.
 This dimension consists of 5 statement items.
 The results obtained are presented in Table 5.